simonbesnard1/gedidb/doc/user/basics.authenticate.rst

 .. _basics-authenticate:

 #####################
-NASA Authentication
+NASA authentication
 #####################

-To interact with NASA's Common Metadata Repository (CMR) and download the required `.h5` files, **gediDB** requires NASA Earthdata credentials for authentication.
+To interact with NASA's Common Metadata Repository (CMR) and download the required `.h5` files, gediDB requires NASA Earthdata credentials for authentication.
 This guide will help you set up and securely store your credentials to enable seamless access.

-Creating CMR Login Credentials
+Creating CMR login credentials
 ------------------------------

 To access GEDI data hosted on NASA’s servers, you need an **Earthdata** account.
 If you don't have one, create an account at the following link:

 `Create an Earthdata Account <https://urs.earthdata.nasa.gov/>`_

-After creating your account, add your credentials (username and password) to **gediDB**'s main configuration file (`data_config.yml`) to enable access.
+After creating your account, add your credentials (username and password) to gediDB's main configuration file (`data_config.yml`) to enable access.
 This file consolidates all configuration parameters, including authentication details.

 Example configuration for Earthdata credentials: